 UPDATE: Improvements to your Receipt Templates.

-We have made improvements to your Receipt templates to make it easier for you to generate receipts from your Sell Screen, Sales History, Sales Ledger and Email.
+We have made improvements to your Receipt templates to make it easier for you to generate customisable receipts from your Sell Screen, Sales History, Sales Ledger and Email.
 These improvements will be available on both Web browser and the iPad app.

 Some of the new functionality includes; having uniform receipts regardless of where they are printed from (Sales Ledger, Sales History etc), being able to have tax per line item, gift card information, a view of your total savings and even adding your customer's phone number.
 The article below will talk you through the improvements and how to add them to your receipt template.